-Now, a new way to extend access to the MYP is available to all schools.
-A freestanding two-year Middle Years Programme is a new option.
+Now, a freestanding two-year programme is a new option available to all schools to extend access to the Middle Years Programme (MYP).
 Under this rule change, schools may offer any two years of the MYP.
-A full description of the new MYP flexibility is available in the IB Guide to Authorization.
+A full description of the new MYP flexibility is available in the IB guide to authorization.

 MYP educators will receive up-to-date MYP implementation guidance and professional development (PD) opportunities designed especially for those new to the IB, including support materials, fully trained PD workshop leaders and post PD workshop surveys that assure quality and satisfaction.
 PD workshops also provide excellent networking opportunities to engage with other educators.